 What if I had already suffered from injuries before the accident?

 Sometimes, it may be difficult to distinguish between the injuries or complaints which prevailed prior to the accident and those which were caused by the present accident.
 In any event, it is a matter to analyse your condition and to “apportion” the causes of the present complaints (taking into account your own complaints and doctors views as regards these aspects).
-In any event, please be reassured that you are entitled to be compensated for the extent which the present accident rendered you worse.
-Your experienced law firm, or Berwick, can help you to broker a deal/to work out compensation.
+In any event, please be reassured that you are entitled to an award for the extent which the present accident rendered you worse.

 What is the court process for my accident claim/ personal injury?

 All slip and fall or trip and fall claims must first be submitted to the Injuries Board.
 If the Injuries Board process has not resolved the claim, then the matter must be brought before the court.
-The court process means issuing a writ, which is essentially a summons to the defendant that, unless you are compensated properly for your accident, you are going to bring the matter before a judge for assessment/hearing.
+The court process means issuing a writ, which is essentially a summons to the defendant that, you are going to bring the matter before a judge for assessment/hearing.
 Once you commence a court process, you are bound by the rules of the court in terms of documentation/hearing dates and other procedures (you must go to the Injuries Board in most cases first, i.e. you cannot leap-frog to court).

 What if the accident/ injury has caused depression or other psychological problems?